 To reach the snorkeling in the West End area from the airport near Coxen Hole, turn left out of the airport towards Coxen Hole.
 At the first intersection with Petro Sun Gas Station, turn left to Coxen Hole.
 Continue straight to next intersection with Sarita Ice Cream Shop on corner, veer right to Gravel Bay / Flowers Bay.
 Continue straight through Gravel Bay to next intersection, turn right toward West Bay / West End.
 Continue straight to next intersection, turn right towards West End and this road ends in West End at Half Moon Bay.

-Overall, Divemasters Choice is the 13th most popular snorkel dive spot of all 16 snorkeling dives in Roatan.
-Several of the better snorkeling spots are nearby Divemasters Choice including The Wife / Hole-In-The-Wall, Half Moon Bay, Lighthouse Reef and Blue Channel.
+Overall, Divemasters Choice is the 13th most popular snorkel dive spot of all 17 snorkeling dives in Roatan.
+Several of the better snorkeling spots are nearby Divemasters Choice including Blue Channel, The Wife / Hole-In-The-Wall, Half Moon Bay and Lighthouse Reef.